ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 In this article we are going to explore a .NET implementation of the IoT Pattern for MQTT, using MQTTnet.

-{:toc}

 # The IoT Pattern

 The pattern consists on 2 main communication behaviors, usually referred as D2C, for Device to Cloud communications, or C2D for Cloud to Device.

-To represent messages set from the device to the cloud, we can define the next interface.
+To represent messages sent from the device to the cloud, we can define the next interface.

 ```cs
 public interface IDeviceToCloud<T>